darthwalsh/bin/apps/GoogleTasks.md

 only search is using browser text find. won't find completed entries

 ## Desktop Notifications
-I know it works on my mac, but on Windows I don't know how to set it up.
+I know it works on my mac, but on Windows I don't know if it set up right.
-- [ ] Check on #macbook is it system calendar showing notifications? ⏫
+- [x] I have recently gotten some notifications on Windows...
 - [ ] Follow up on this [thread](https://www.reddit.com/r/GoogleTasks/comments/1dsjedl/desktopbrowser_notifications/)
 ## API access
 ### Trying to use gtasks